FA Magazine, September 2018, by Tracey Longo

 “There’s a lot of trust there that the client has with us,” says Lorrie Zimecki, the firm’s director of concierge services whose team helps plan travel, makes luxury purchases and hires integral household personnel like nurses and physical therapists for clients.
 Zimecki’s team recently successfully retrieved a substantial amount of money a client had left in his hotel room’s safe while he was traveling with his family.

 “We encourage clients to rely on us,” says Zimecki, who spent months experimenting with interactive travel apps to find one that allows the concierge department to create and update extensive client itineraries and reservations instead of spending hours preparing hard copies and PDF files.
 The app helps to create a luxurious, seamless travel experience that clients can now access on their cell phones.

 “We give clients back the luxury of time,” says Zimecki, who believes her firm’s autonomous, bottom-up style empowers every team member to do the right thing for clients in a timely fashion.
 “This is critical to the success of our clients and our business, especially as we become a bigger firm,” she says.

 Read the FA Magazine Article here: Capitalizing On The Power Of Trust

-Assets Under Advisement (AUA) over $3.8B as of 6/30/18.
+Assets Under Advisement (AUA) over $3.8B as of 6/30/18 and over $4.5B as of 9/30/19.
 AUA = Assets under advisement refers to assets on which the firm provides advice or consultation but for which the firm either has discretionary authority or does not arrange or effectuate transactions.